casouri/aweshell/README.md

 # What is aweshell?

-Andy created `multi-term.el` and use it many years.
+Andy created `multi-term.el` and used it for many years.

 Now he is a big fans of `eshell`.